padmaparam/sparksql-awsglue/README.md

 -  Explain Plan/Query Execution Plan - The best way to make sure everything has run as expected is to look at the execution plan.
-You can see in the following execution plan the keywords InMemoryTableScan and InMemoryRelation which indicate that we are working on a cached DataFrame. dataframe_object.exaplain()
+You can see in the following execution plan the keywords InMemoryTableScan and InMemoryRelation which indicate that we are working on a cached DataFrame.dataframe_object.explain()

 # Parquet file Gzip vs Snappy
 GZIP compression uses more CPU resources than Snappy or LZO, but provides a higher compression ratio.
 GZip is often a good choice for cold data, which is accessed infrequently.
 Snappy or LZO are a better choice for hot data, which is accessed frequently.
 Snappy often performs better than LZO. ref: google search